ZZXF11/UniHIR/README.md

 - **HIRBench**
 ![Vis_2](fig/hirbench.png)

-- We propose **UniHIR**, a pioneering Unified MLLM for end-to-end HIR, offering a new perspective on HIR.
+- We propose **UniHIR**, a pioneering Unified MLLM for end-to-end Historical Inscription Restoration (HIR), offering a new perspective on HIR.
 - UniHIR incorporates two novel designs, Draft-Guided Localization and Hierarchical Self-Refinement, to support iterative reasoning and self-correction for HIR.
 - We propose UHIRFactory and construct **HIRBench** to enable step-wise, memory efficient training of UniHIR.
 - Extensive experiments demonstrate that our method achieves superior restored-text accuracy and generation quality.